 Three Years.
-That’s all it’s taken for Winnie Harlow, model, spokesperson and activist, to ‘shake’ up the fashion industry and prove there isn’t one type of beauty that is worthy of supermodel status.
+That’s all it’s taken for Winnie Harlow, model and public spokesperson to ‘shake’ up the fashion industry and prove there isn’t one type of beauty that is worthy of supermodel status.

 Correct me if I’m wrong……but three years doesn’t seem like too long ago, considering she has fronted international campaigns for Desigual and Diesel, made a cameo appearance in Beyoncé’s video for Lemonade, has given an influential Ted Talk entitled ‘My story is painted on my skin’ and has featured in adverts for major brands including Sprite and most recently, Converse.

 Last month Glamour Magazine hosted their annual Beauty festival where Winnie was invited to appear as a guest speakers.
 I knew she was likely to attract a crowd, so I didn’t ponder on the idea of buying a ticket (like I normally would!) and purchased a ticket instantly.
-After all this was a girl that was positively exposing Vitiligo, the skin condition I spent most of my life trying to keep a secret and along with her 1.9 million Instagram fans, I too, was fascinated by her beauty, attitude and her ability to disallow any negative judgement towards her appearance.
+After all, this was a girl that was publicly exposing Vitiligo, urging the fashion industry to recognise there were many forms of beauty outside the standard types we had been exposed too, whilst I, on the other hand had spent many years trying to hide to hide it, and along with her 1.9 million Instagram fans, I too, was fascinated by her story, attitude and her ability to disallow any negative judgements made towards how she looked.

 Walking eloquently on stage, alongside British model, Erin O’Connor, she was quick to wave and greet the audience with her wide smile.
-In that single moment, I didn’t get a sense she had adopted the attitude of a diva but what I did see, was a young, 22 year old girl with a positive aura that circulated the room instantly.
+In that single moment, I didn’t get a sense she had adopted the attitude of a diva like the media had portrayed, rather a young, 22 year old girl with confidence, sassiness and a strong head on her shoulders.

 Winnie has often been referred to as a ‘role’ model, something she has frequently challenged.
 Developing Vitiligo when she was just 2 years old, she has candidly shared details of what it was like growing up in Canada as a girl with Vitiligo.
 So when she talks about the taunts, the stares and the pressure to fit it in when being different wasn’t the ‘in’ thing, most of us know exactly what she means.
 Whether you have Vitiligo or not, Winnie is most definitely someone to admire, even though she adamantly brushes away any talk of being a role model.
 “The term role model means someone being imitated and I don’t feel like someone that should be imitated” she commented when asked.
 “I pull inspiration from everyone and am grateful that people feel they can pull inspiration from me’ she continued.